alessandrocornacchia/microview-cp/README.md

 - Metrics have now fixed structure (only floating point support), this can be changed with a more flexible memory layout
 - log management
 - now you have some high level description of the code in the `.md` file, use that for next iterations (either here or in perplexity)
+- Is it normal I can go in RTS with a queue pair that is not associated to any user space code ?

 ## RDMA in Linux: primer

-To list the available Channel Adapters (CA):
+To list the available Channel Adapters (CA) and RDMA physical ports:
 ```
 $> ibstat
 CA 'mlx5_0'